 The Arkansas Wellness Coalition (AWC) is a voluntary partnership of the health care and employer community to improve the health and well-being of all Arkansans through the use of nationally recognized, peer reviewed, clinical guidelines for physician, consumer, and employer education.

 In 2011 the Arkansas Department of Health’s Heart Disease and Stroke Prevention Section worked with the Arkansas Wellness Coalition to send out a poster from the National Stroke Association: The Stroke Scorecard for use in waiting or exam rooms to alert patients of risk factors and warning signs and symptoms of stroke.
-If you are interested in receiving a copy, please contact the Section.

 Acute Stroke Care Task Force for Arkansas